Know Thrombosis: Think venous thromboembolism

 Hospital patients may also be instructed to move around or do foot/leg exercises as soon and as often as possible.

 DVT and PE are serious, life-threatening conditions that require immediate medical attention.
 Treatment can differ by patient but typically includes blood thinning medication to break up clots and prevent new ones from forming.
-Options include:
+Depending on specific conditions, a patient might need:

-- anticoagulants (e.g., injectables such as heparin or low molecular weight heparin, or tablets such as apixaban, dabigatran and rivaroxaban, edaxaban and warfarin)
+- Anticoagulants (e.g., injectables such as heparin, enoxaparin, or low molecular weight heparin, or tablets such as apixaban, dabigatran and rivaroxaban, edaxaban and warfarin)

 Early diagnosis and treatment can often lead to recovery, but long-term complications, such as post-thrombotic syndrome and chronic thromboembolic pulmonary hypertension may occur.